While many know this canine cutie as “Asta," the Wire Fox Terrier’s actual name was Skippy.

-He began his career around age 1 where he made appearances in shorts and films, including one with The Three Stooges.
+He began his career around age 1 when he made appearances in shorts and films, including one with The Three Stooges.

 But his big break came thanks to the The Thin Man.
-The adorable pooch charmed audiences, and his popularity is proven in that he got top billing alongside his human co-stars William Powell and Myrna Loy.
+The adorable pooch charmed audiences, so much so that he got top billing alongside his human co-stars William Powell and Myrna Loy.

 Skippy received training from his owners, Henry and Gale East, as well as Frank Inn and Frank and Rudd Weatherwax.
 The Weatherwax brothers also trained other famous dogs like Toto, Old Yeller, Benji, and Lassie (read more about him here).

 Skippy (sometimes called the “Laurence Olivier of Dogs”) knew how to play hide and seek, do a backflip, howl on command, and cover his face.

 In order to get Skippy to do tricks, his trainer used a rubber mouse named “Oslo."